Voice Preservation Clinic

 Voice Preservation is a proactive way to keep control of your vocal destiny.
 Individuals living with head and neck cancer, ALS, Parkinson Disease and other degenerative conditions often choose to preserve their voice so that they can use a personalized voice on their assistive communication device.

-Are there other options besides voice-banking?
+Are there any options besides voice-banking?

 Yes, many patients also choose to message bank.
 This is where you record specific voice messages that can be replayed in the future.
 Message banking will allow users to hear their original voice but only for those stored messages; voice banking allows users to compose any message in their digital voice.